okikio/native/packages/native/README.md

 /**
  * Stop, Boot, & Initialize all Services
- * Note: A Service can call the ServiceManager methods since it's self aware and has access to the ServiceManager, but best not to do that, as it may create unrepairable bugs
+ * Note: A Service can call the ServiceManager methods since it's self aware and has access to the ServiceManager, but best not to do that as it may create hard to find bugs
  *
- * Let the framework handle the ServiceManager methods for the sake of ease of use */
+ * Try your best to let the framework handle the ServiceManager methods */
 ```